 During the kitchen design process, Lim emphasized the importance of having a lot of storage space.
 "I really dislike a cluttered kitchen and I wanted everything to have a place and cabinet of their own," she says.
-"Our island has cabinets and drawers from the front to the back and a lot of hidden cabinets in the kitchens."
+"Our island has cabinets and drawers from the front to the back."

-Lim decided to go with a light colored timber in the kitchen for more of an airy/zen feel.
-All of their appliances are from Samsung including the fridge, stove, and the microwave.
+Lim decided to go with a light-colored timber in the kitchen for more of an airy, zen feel.
+All of their appliances are from Samsung including the fridge, stove, and microwave.

 Lim didn’t make any renovation changes to the dining room, just furniture updates.
 "We wanted it to feel modern and warm at the same time," she says.

 They filled the empty space near the fireplace with logs which gave the modern minimal space some much-needed warmth and an earthy rustic element.
 "The fireplace was initially a plain white color but we painted it in this gray cement color because I wanted it to look like cement without having to actually replace it with cement," says Lim.
 "I love the dramatic wall here in a dining room."

 The fireplace adds a stylish segue from the dining room into the living room.

 The neutral yet warm palette of earthy hues and soft grays follows through into the living room.
 Each of the colors is layered to create a textural and cozy space.

 One design element that is prominent throughout every room in the house is the abundance of natural light.
 The living room bathes in the glow of the light coming from the far window wall.